 Please note that we are currently accepting new applications for China, for the special needs program only.
 Please refer to the sections below for more information on the requirements, the children, and general information on costs and delays.

-Our agency currently has a short waiting list of parents for the Special Needs children program in China (October 2018).
-We are always seeking families who wish to adopt 2 to 4 years old children, without gender preference, who could have medical conditions such as: surgically repaired heart conditions, cleft lip and palate, hepatitis B, treated congenital syphilis, club feet, mild developmental delays or born prematurely and many other treatable and operable medical conditions.
+We are always seeking families who wish to adopt 6 months to 4 years old children, without gender preference, who could have medical conditions such as: heart conditions (could be surgically repaired), cleft lip and palate, hepatitis B, congenital syphilis (could be treated), club feet, mild developmental delays or born prematurely and many other treatable and operable medical conditions.
 If you are interested in an adoption of a child with physical, usually correctible, special needs, please consult the admissibility criterias below (Section “Who may adopt” and contact us for more information.

 We have been licensed for China since 1991.
 Between 1991 and December 31st 2016, we have helped families adopt some 3047 children from this country.